 In Dubai, healthcare is private and extremely expensive.
-Carry valid travel insurance with you when you travel.
+Carry valid travel insurance with you when you travel in Dubai.
 Don’t be caught there without any means to pay for your treatments.

 If you want to experience the real Emirati culture, attend a camel race.
 These cantankerous creatures can run very fast – it’s rather comical to watch them run.
 Camel races happen on Fridays from 06.00 to 08.00, from November to March at the Dubai Camel Racing Club.